-For the Saturdays and Sundays during Advent, we have compiled opportunities for worship and sabbath.
-During these times, we hope that you will reflect on the songs and lyrics provided, and listen to how the Spirit speaks to you through the worship playlists we have curated.
-You are invited to review your practices and the themes of the previous week and sit with the reflections provided.
-We pray your sabbath experiences throughout the Advent season will be a sanctuary for you, to rest and recover from the busyness of the holidays.
+To begin each week of Advent, we have compiled opportunities for Sabbath reflection and worship through song.
+During these times, we hope that you will reflect on the lyrics, and hear how the Spirit speaks to you through each song.
+We pray your Sabbath experiences throughout the Advent season will be a sanctuary for you - to rest and recover from all the busyness that can come with this season.